Insydebv/front-end-toolkit/README.md

 run `gulp -T` for a list of available commands

 ## Features
+* Loads individual tasks from the front-end toolkit for use in your project.
+* Easily integrates into your gulpfile.js without breaking your existing tasks.
+* Each task is stored in it's own local node module to completely separate concerns.
-- Gulp
+* Gulp
-- Feature 2
+* Feature 2
-- Feature 3
+* Feature 3
-- etc...
+* etc...

 ## Options
 Put these in a config object.